Article updated 24 July 2019

-Whichever candidate wins the final vote, there are a number of ways the next resident of number 10 might ease the burden on buy-to-let landlords.
+Now the final vote has been cast, there are a number of ways the new resident of number 10 might ease the burden on buy-to-let landlords.

-It may seem like a pipe dream, but with a new Prime Minister set to take centre stage, there’s a huge opportunity for change in the buy-to-let sector.
+It may seem like a pipe dream, but with the selection of a new Prime Minister comes a huge opportunity for change in the buy-to-let sector.

 Such change could not only improve the lives of landlords, it could also significantly benefit tenants.